aarongaut/qrmirror/data/about.md

 ## Usage

 Give it a try by changing the text below and hitting *Go!*.
 If you scan the resulting QR code it will link back to the same page.
-This can be used, for example, to quickly text from PC to phone or between phones.
+This can be used, for example, to quickly transfer text from PC to phone or between phones.

 ## Formatting